• Skip to main content

 Sample B-STAR Answer

 Note: Your answer should be more detailed.
-For more example answers, check out our Civil Service guide.
+If you’d like to see more in-depth example answers, check out our Civil Service guide.

 Why This Answer Works

-• Lack of structure: Without following a method like B-STAR, your answer may appear scattered or incomplete.
+• Lack of structure: Without a clear method like B-STAR, your answer may seem disorganized.

 Key Takeaways